WebXR Scene Optimization

 Deletin' the rocks

 I also deleted a few other items as well as I spin around the island, mostly very small meshes in out of the way places where I don’t thing the player will ever notice even if they technically can see it.
-So that takes care of the obvious meshes I can get rid of without hurting the asthetic.
+So that takes care of the obvious meshes I can get rid of without hurting the aesthetic.
 Let’s see how we did!

 Mesh Count: 638 -> 614